 Grande Primo™ Dried Yogurt & Cultured Dairy Products

 If you’re trying to add that distinct yogurt taste and texture without the perishability hassles of fresh yogurt, Grande Primo can give your food the creamy mouthfeel and slightly tart flavor kids love.
 To learn how our yogurt products can enhance your dips, dressings, coatings, and smoothies, click here.

 Our specially produced isolate is an industry leader in taste and turbidity.
 This allows you to create a drink that’s fortified with protein, while achieving a clean, neutral flavor with the best clarity available over a wide pH range.
 To learn more about how Ultra can help add a protein boost to your fruit drink, juice, or sport drink, click here.

 If you’re looking for an ingredient that will add both protein and crunch to your cereals, snack bars and other products, make sure you check out our whey protein crisps.
 To learn how WPCrisp can add a crunchy protein boost to your snack mixes, snack bars, and cereals, click here.

-Whether you want to create a low-fat cheese sauce, a low-fat, yogurty veggie dip, or anything in between, Grande Custom Ingredients Group offers several high-quality solutions that can help improve the nutrition of meals offered at daycares, while also lowering your costs.
+Whether you want to create a low-fat creamy sauce, a low-fat, yogurty veggie dip, or anything in between, Grande Custom Ingredients Group offers several high-quality solutions that can help improve the nutrition of meals offered at daycares, while also lowering your costs.
 To learn more about how our whey protein products can help solve your specific application challenges, check out our applications page or talk to one of our food scientists today!